AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 **General:**

-This parameter is meant to define the initial reservoir levels that should be used, in each system area, when processing data related to the hydro-power storage resources to consider in each specific Monte-Carlo year (see [Active windows](04-active_windows.md)).
+This parameter is meant to define the initial reservoir levels that should be used, in each system area, when processing data related to the hydropower storage resources to consider in each specific Monte-Carlo year.

 As a consequence, Areas which fall in either of the two following categories are not impacted by the value of the parameter:
 - No hydro-storage capability installed